 SmartPharm is a gene-delivery technology which eliminates the need for billion dollar factories to produce drugs.
 It allows the body to be the factory to produce the drug for multiple disease modalities at a fraction of the cost of present treatment.
 This technology was developed under a $260 million DARPA program lead by Dr. Michael Callahan.
 Dr. Jon Mogford was the deputy director of DARPA at the time and funded the study.
 From the study, our team was able to analyze and determine what worked and what did not work.
 Patents surrounding this technology have been filed and are continuing to be filed.
 The first IND will be filed by the end of July and the second IND by the end of December this year.
 The technology is particularly applicable for the prevention of malaria and rabies in third world countries.

-A biotech company formed with Mayo Clinic with a unique method of binding currently available immunotherapy agents with protein-bound chemotherapy drugs that improves drug efficacy, increases overall survival time and reduces side effects.
+A biotech company formed in partnership with Mayo Clinic which has spent years building a platform for a unique method of binding currently available immunotherapy agents with protein-bound chemotherapy drugs that have the potential to improve drug efficacy, increase overall survival time and reduce harmful side effects.